Keratoconus Treatment Overview

 Gas Permeable Contact Lenses

-Gas Permeable or RGP keratoconus lenses have been the mainstay of keratoconus treatment for decades.
+Gas Permeable or RGP keratoconus lenses were the mainstay of keratoconus treatment for decades.
 RGP keratoconus lenses are relatively small, typically ranging in size from 8.0 to 9.6 mm in diameter.
 This is in contrast to scleral contacts which usually range from roughly 14.5 to 19.0mm.
 There are numerous brands of gas permeable contact lenses, the most popular of which is the Rose K lens.
 Other commonly fit RGP keratoconus lenses are the TruKone and YamaKone Lenses.
-Keratoconus RGP lenses vary from traditional gas permeable contacts by having an enhanced central zone which is much steeper than traditional lenses.
+Keratoconus RGP lenses vary from traditional gas permeable contacts by having an enhanced central zone which is much steeper than traditional gas permeable lenses.

 Pros/Cons of Gas Permeable Keratoconus Lenses

 RPG lenses give good vision and are widely available.
 Each lens is custom made; therefore, they are highly customizable.
 However, because of their small size and the fact they move a couple millimeters with each blink poor comfort is a common complaint.
 Traditional gas permeable lens places their entire weight on the cornea, which is highly innervated, contributing to poor comfort.
 Lens movement with blinking may also cause fluctuating vision.